 We were fortunate on both occasions that the weather was good allowing us to explore the grounds and gardens.

 If you want to get out and about the hotel can arrange fly fishing on the River Dee or coarse fishing on Bala Lake.
 Another option is the specialist Gin Venture which as well as gourmet meals and gin tastings, has guests take part in a foraging expedition in Snowdonia and a visit to a local gin distillery. (for further details click here)

 If you want to explore further afield, you can be in the heart of Snowdonia or on the beautiful North Wales Coast within an hour.

-We did a trip on our second day, details of which will be on the Guestbooks very soon.
+We did a trip on our second day, For details of where we visited click here

 Food and Drink